-Place skillet in the oven for forty-five to fifty minutes, or until the potatoes are cooked.
+Place the skillet or roasting pan in the oven for forty-five to fifty minutes, or until the potatoes are cooked.

-Set aside to cool the potatoes.
-Transfer into a plate and serve.
+Set aside to cool the potatoes a bit.

 - Make sure you even out the salt before and after adding the potatoes.

-- Try to use potatoes of identical sizes; this will help cook them at the same time.
+- Try to use potatoes of identical sizes.
+It helps cook the salt crusted potatoes at the same time.

 - Keep the skin on the potatoes; just don’t forget to wash (or brush) them properly.

-- Do not throw the salt after cooking.
-You can definitely reuse them, just not for seasoning any dish or food.
+Do not throw the salt after cooking.
+You can reuse it, just not for seasoning any dish or food.